mcbarinov/learn/css/pico/README.txt

 https://github.com/picocss/pico

-I don't like how it looks.
-It's not a simple thing.
-I want to try something else.
+classless version is very limited.
+For example, it doesn't support 'grid'.
+So, I don't know how to make an inline form.
+So use the regular version.